dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 ---
-title: "UK COVID-19 stats application (Python)"
+title: "UK COVID-19 stats application"
 date: 2020-09-30T13:56:45+01:00
 description: "A simple Flask app showing how the COVID-19 (SARS-CoV-2) pandemic is developing in the UK."
 draft: true